2i2c-org/infrastructure/docs/topic/billing/reports.md

 service'.
 Once you open those reports, you can further filter and group as you wish.
 A CSV of reports can also be downloaded from this page.

+#### Enable multi-year cost explorer data

+Multi-year data is not available by default in the AWS Cost Explorer.
+To enable it, log into the {ref}`2i2c management account<cloud-access:aws-sso>` via the SSO and follow the AWS User Guide on [Configuring multi-year and granular data](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-configuring-data.html).

 ### Azure

 We have limited expertise here, as we have never actually had billing